Swartz, Virginia R. 1924-2020

 She graduated from Benton High School, and was a homemaker.
 Jenny loved animals, and her granddog would visit her every Sunday, she also enjoyed music and dancing with the stars.
 She was a member of the Hyde Valley United Methodist Church.

-Jenny was preceded in death by her husband, Glenn Swartz; parents; son, Stephen Swartz; brothers, Al Augustine, and Charles Stockbauer; and sisters, Mary Schleicher, and Myrtle Kline.
+Jenny was preceded in death by her husband, Glenn Swartz; parents; five sisters; three brothers; and son, Stephen Swartz.

 Survivors include sons, Glenn (Maryna) Swartz, Jr., Woodbridge, Virginia, Dennis (Sandy) Swartz, and Michael (Dixie) Swartz, both of St. Joseph; seven grandchildren; and several great-grandchildren.